karthiksen92/Front-end-assignment/README.md

 ## Usage

-Download using the link and run the html, no installation requeried
+Download using the link and run the html, no installation required